Les Leston

 Alfred Lazarus Fingleston (16 December 1920 – 13 May 2012), better known as Les Leston, or in full Leslie Leston, was a British racing driver, born in Bulwell, Nottinghamshire.

 Early life

+Leston was the second son of Harry Fingleston, a coal factor from Milton Chambers, Nottingham, and his wife Kate or Kitty, née Fine, his elder brother being Dennis Leston the entomologist.

 In his early life Leston was a successful drummer for the jazz band The Clay Pigeons.
 He also served in WW2 as a mid-upper gunner in an Avro Lancaster.